dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-5 Last Branch Record.md

      0.58%   3804      24      dec.c:174    dec.c:174
 ```

-Several not significant lines were removed from the output of `perf record` in order to make it fit on the page.
+Several insignificant lines were removed from the output of `perf record` to make it fit on the page.
 If we now focus on the branch in which source and destination is `dec.c:174`[^10], we can find multiple lines associated with it.
 Linux `perf` sorts entries by overhead first, which requires us to manually filter entries for the branch which we are interested in.
-In fact, if we filter them, we will get the latency distribution for the basic block that ends with this branch, as shown in the table {@tbl:bb_latency}.
-Later we can plot this data and get a chart similar to Figure @fig:LBR_timing_BB.
+In fact, if we filter them, we will get the latency distribution for the basic block that ends with this branch, as shown in Table {@tbl:bb_latency}.
+This data can be plotted to obtain a chart similar to the one shown in Figure @fig:LBR_timing_BB.

 ----------------------------------------------
 Cycles  Number of samples  Probability density